Chicago Athletic Association: Notable players

 In 1894, Jesse Van Doozer dropped out of Northwestern to play with the Chicago Athletic Association.
 Alvin Culver, who graduated that same year did the same.
 Knowlton Ames, a former All-American from Princeton, also played on the team in 1892.
 Sport Donnelly also played with the Chicago Athletic Association in 1892.
-In a game against the New York Cresants, the Cresants refused to take field unless Donnelly was barred from the Chicago lineup because of some alleged rough tactics he used the year before.
+In a game against the New York Crescents, the Crescents refused to take field unless Donnelly was barred from the Chicago lineup because of some alleged rough tactics he used the year before.
 Chicago benched Donnelly, and his absence resulted in a tie.
 Donnelly then became enraged and refused to rejoin the team in Chicago.
 Pudge Heffelfinger, who was also playing for Chicago, joined Donnelly in the walk-out.
 After this game he was once again recruited by the Allegheny Athletic Association, to play for them.
 A few weeks later, Donnelly and Heffelfinger were professional players with that team.
 However, by 1896, Donnelly was once again with Chicago as a coach.